 Some of the things that endeared us to Puting Buhangin during our initial visit was its pristine white sand, the verdant vegetation surrounding the beach and the crystal-clear aquamarine and turquoise waters.
 We also remember seeing just a few huts for rent and not much else.
 We had the beach pretty much all to ourselves, although that may be because we arrived during the rainy season.

 Enter 2016 and we were in for somewhat of a mild shock.
-Approaching the beach through a cove-like passage, we were greeted by the same aquamarine/turquoise waters and white sand.
+Approaching the beach through a cove-like passage, we were greeted by the same aquamarine/turquose waters and white sand.
 As we got closer, however, the price for Puting Buhangin’s popularity slowly became evident.
 The shore was filled with huts, stores and other establishments.
 Several boats ringed the shore, disgorging or taking back their passengers.
 While all that was inevitable and not necessarily a bad thing, what was really disappointing was an appreciable amount of litter on the sandy beach.

 Fortunately the waters are still relatively clear and clean so after taking some pictures we headed straight for the water.
 Puting Buhangin is more ideal for swimming compared to Borawan and Dampalitan (no jellyfish here as well) and we tried to make the most of it.
 We gravitated over to the area near Kwebang Lampas located at the far western side of Puting Buhangin.
 Here the water was unusually warm at certain spots, making us feel like we were in a hot spring spa.